wp-plugins/miwoshop/readme.txt

 = 25+ Payment Gateways =

-The Pro version of MiwoShop offers 25+ payment gateways including PayPal Pro, Payflow, Amazon, 2Checkout, Authorize.Net, Payza and a lot more you can find  in [this page](http://miwisoft.com/wordpress-plugins/miwoshop/payment-gateways).
+The Pro version of MiwoShop includes 25+ payment gateways such as PayPal Pro, Payflow, Amazon, 2Checkout, Authorize.Net, Payza and a lot more you can find in [this page](http://miwisoft.com/wordpress-plugins/miwoshop/payment-gateways).
 The Lite version includes only Free Checkout and PayPal Standart gateways.

 = Translated in 35+ languages =